UCLM-ARCO/scone-ice/README.md

     scone -t -e 1.1:tcp -h 10.130.89.144 -p 5001 -t 60000
     ...

+# Local knowledge

-If you want upload local knowledge, save on .lisp files in a subdirectory called `scone-knowledge.d` and start `scone-wrapper` from parent:
+If you want upload local knowledge, save on .lisp files in a subdirectory called `scone-knowledge.d`.
+All ".lisp" files on directories and subdirectories are loaded in alphabetic order.

+Start `scone-wrapper` from parent:

     $ ls
     scone-knowledge.d